rrcook/readability2/README.md

 Readability2 is a tool for extracting and curating the primary readable content of a webpage.
 It's primarily a fork of [readability](https://github.com/keepcosmos/readability) with more up to date dependencies.
 Check out The [Documentation](https://hexdocs.pm/readability2/Readability.html) for full and detailed guides

+This fork of the package has references to HTTPoison removed so that it is compatible with the Prodigy Reloaded project.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: